sgaliamov/blog/_posts/2021-02-07-ergo-dox-layouts.md

 Everything very depends on the estimation method, used keyboard, sampling texts, and personal preferences of an author.
 It will always be a compromise.
 It all depends on what you think is important.
-Almost every attempt based on statistics and common sense will provide better result than Qwerty or Dvorak.
+Almost every attempt based on statistics and common sense will provide better result than Qwerty and Dvorak.
 The time, that you spend on configuring it and learning how to type, most probably will not pay off.

-I could not drop this  idea and thus I started another project in which, using a genetic algorithm, I tried to find the optimal layout.
+I could not drop this  idea and thus I started another [project](https://github.com/sgaliamov/ergo-balance) in which, using a genetic algorithm, I tried to find the optimal layout.
 This time I decided to use Rust.
 It was an interesting experience.
 But more on that another time.

 ## Summary

-So as you can see, that Dvorak which is most popular alternative to Qwerty actually is the worst that you can chose.
+So, as you can see, that Dvorak, which is the most popular alternative to Qwerty, is actually the worst you can choose.
 Tnwmlc is not counted because it was artificially designed to be [bad](http://mkweb.bcgsc.ca/carpalx/?worst_layout).

 If you need a good layout I recommend to look at: